pengzhanbo/vite-plugin-mock-dev-server/README.md

 ## Mock Services

-In some scenarios, it may be necessary to use the data provided by mock services for display purposes, but the project may have already been packaged, built and deployed without support from `vite` and this plugin's mock service.
+In some scenarios, it may be necessary to use the data provided by mock services for display purposes, but the project may have already been packaged, built and deployed without support from `Vite` and this plugin's mock service.
 Since this plugin supports importing various `node` modules in mock files at the design stage, the mock file cannot be inline into client build code.

 To meet such scenarios, on one hand, the plugin provides support under `vite preview`, and on the other hand, it also builds a small independent mock service application that can be deployed to relevant environments during `vite build`.
-This can then be forwarded through other HTTP servers like nginx to actual ports for mock support.
+This can then be forwarded through other HTTP servers like Nginx to actual ports for mock support.

 The default output is built into the directory `dist/mockServer`, generating files as follows:
 ```sh